yousei-github/ChampSim/README.md

 </p>

 # Hybrid Memory Systems
-This branch is based on the master branch of ChampSim and is modified to simulate hybrid memory systems and have a comfortable coding experience in Visual Studio Code.
-The parameters about hybrid memory systems is in the `champsim_constants.h` file.
+This branch is based on the master branch of ChampSim and is modified to simulate hybrid memory systems.
+The parameters about hybrid memory systems are defined in the `champsim_constants.h` file.
+To enable the functionality of hybrid memory systems, set the preprocessor `MEMORY_USE_HYBRID` to `ENABLE` in the `ProjectConfiguration.h` file.

 # Download DPC-3 trace